aevizurraga/Interactive-Data-Vis-Fall2020/tutorial5_geographic/README.md

 Once your local serve is up and reacting to code changes, you're ready to begin working on your tutorial assignment.
 As you're building, don't forget you can always reference the [class code branch](https://github.com/InteractiveDataVis/Interactive-Data-Vis-Fall2020/tree/class/) or the [demo code branch](https://github.com/InteractiveDataVis/Interactive-Data-Vis-Fall2020/tree/demo/) for additional context.

-## Week 5 Assignment:
+## Week 6 Assignment:

-- [ ] Implement your own version of the map, using the us state geojson data provided in the [data folder](../data/), or another geojson of your choice.
+- [ ] Implement your own version of the treemap we made in class using the [`flare.json`](../data/flare.json) dataset provided (or if you are up for the challenge create your own dataset).

-- [ ] Using your own lat/long dataset _OR_ the provided dataset for this exercise, [`usHeatExtremes.csv`](../data/usHeatExtremes.csv) (also in the [data folder](../data/)), add points to your map. _HINT:_ since we're still in svg, we can just add circles to the map, like we've done before, but you'll need to use your `projection` to translate from (long,lat) values to (x,y) values.
+- [ ] Turn this treemap into a [circle pack](https://github.com/d3/d3-hierarchy#pack) layout instead of the treemap (this will take using a different layout function, and mapping different graphical elements to data).

 - [ ] Add mouseover behavior to each point, so its data updates state, and is displayed in our tooltip display.
+Move the tooltip to it's new position.

 - [ ] Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.